 Response: Lifelong fear of syringes

-Although the nurse’s syringe looks inherently scary, it’s not.
 The first time you saw a syringe it did not evoke any kind of emotional response at all.
 However, as soon as that needle pokes through your epidermal layer and triggers pain, it has become a conditioned stimulus.

 The doctor’s office and the building it is located in have also become conditioned stimuli.
 This chain of connected conditioned stimuli might extend to going down a specific street on the way to the doctor’s office.

-5. Product Packaging
+5. Imagery on Product Packaging

 Stimulus: Pleasant-looking packaging